HMRC have announced that the introduction of the VAT Domestic Reverse Charge (reverse charge) for the construction industry has been postponed again.

 The reverse charge will also apply to standard or reduced rated services and amounts dealt with under the reverse charge should not be included under the Cash Accounting or Flat Rate Schemes.

-From 1 October 2020, a sub-contractor providing services to a main contractor will not pay any VAT on that sale.
+Once the reverse charge is implemented, a sub-contractor providing services to a main contractor will not pay any VAT on that sale.
 Instead, it will be the main contractor who will pay the VAT to HMRC and then recover that VAT.
 However, it is worth noting that depending on the timing of invoices and VAT returns, this could create a cashflow problem for businesses.

 If the main contractor then sells the services onto another contractor, they will not need to pay VAT on that sale.
 However, if the main contractor’s customer is the end user, then VAT will have to be declared and paid to HMRC under the current rules.